FBI: Most Wanted season 3

 The third season of the American police procedural television series FBI: Most Wanted premiered on September 21, 2021, on CBS, for the 2021–22 television season, and ended on May 24, 2022.
 The season premiered with a crossover event with FBI and new spin-off series FBI: International.
 The season contained 22 episodes.

 FBI: Most Wanted focuses on the work of FBI's New York Fugitive Task Force, which relentlessly tracks and captures the notorious and dangerous criminals on the FBI's Most Wanted list.
-The season marked the departures of series regulars Julian McMahon as Team Leader Jess LaCroix, Kellan Lutz as Kenny Crosby, YaYa Gosselin as Tali LaCroix, and Miguel Gomez as Ivan Ortiz.
-Dylan McDermott and Alexa Davalos joined the cast as Remy Scott, Jess's replacement as Team Leader, and Kristin Gaines.
+This is the final season to feature Julian McMahon as Team Leader Jess LaCroix, Kellan Lutz as Special Agent Kenny Crosby, YaYa Gosselin as Tali LaCroix, and Miguel Gomez as Special Agent Ivan Ortiz.
+It is the first season to feature Dylan McDermott and Alexa Davalos as Team Leader Remy Scott and Special Agent Kristin Gaines.